evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 {::include ./analysed_as.inc}
 {: #table_analysed_as title="All AS (source/destination/transit)"}

-While this document lists some operators, the intent if not to build a wall of fame or a wall of shame but more to get a idea about which kind of providers drop packets with extension headers and how widespread the drop policy is enforced.
+While this document lists some operators, the intent is not to build a wall of fame or a wall of shame but more to get an idea about which kind of providers drop packets with extension headers and how widespread the drop policy is enforced.

 ### Tested Extension Headers {#tested_eh}

 In the first phase among collaborating vantage points, packets always contained either a UDP payload or a TCP payload, the latter is sent with only the SYN flag set and with data as permitted by section 3.4 of {{!RFC793}} (2nd paragraph).
 A usual traceroute is done with only the UDP/TCP payload without any extension header with varying hop-limit in order to learn the traversed routers and ASs.
-Then, several UDP/TCP probes are sent by with a set of extension headers:
+Then, several UDP/TCP probes are sent with a set of extension headers:

+- hop-by-hop and destination options header containing:
+  * one PadN option for an extension header length of 8 octets,
-- destination options header containing either an unknown option with the "skip" bits or an unknown option with the "discard" bits of varying extension header length: 8, 256, and 512 octets;
+  * one unknown option with the "discard" bits for an extension header length of 8 octes,
+  * several PaDN options for an extension header length of 256 octets,
+  * one unknown option (two sets with "discard" and "skip" bits) for an extension header length of 256 octets,

-- hop-by-hop options header containing either an unknown option with the "skip" bits or an unknown option with the "discard" bits of varying extension header length: 8, 256, and 512 octets;
+  * one unknown option (two sets with "discard" and "skip" bits) for an extension header length of 512 octets.

 - routing header with routing types from 0 to 6 inclusive (except for type 3);

-- atomic fragment header (i.e., M-flag = 0 and offset = 0) or varying frame length 512, 1280, and 1500 octets;
+- atomic fragment header (i.e., M-flag = 0 and offset = 0) of varying frame length 512, 1280, and 1500 octets;

-- non-atomic first fragment header (i.e., M-flag = 1 and offset = 0) or varying frame length 512, 1280, and 1500 octets;
+- non-atomic first fragment header (i.e., M-flag = 1 and offset = 0) of varying frame length 512, 1280, and 1500 octets;

 - authentication header with dummy SPI followed by UDP/TCP header and a 38 octets payload.

-In the above, length is the length of the extension header itself except for the fragmentation header where the length is the frame length (i.e., including the Ethernet, IPv6, and TCP/UDP headers + payload).
+In the above, length is the length of the extension header itself except for the fragmentation header where the length is the IP packet length (i.e., including the IPv6, and TCP/UDP headers + payload).

 For hop-by-hop and destination options headers, when required multiple PadN options were used in order to bypass some Linux kernels that consider a PadN larger than 8 bytes is an attack, see section 5.3 of {{?BCP220}}, even if multiple PadN options violates section 2.1.9.5 of {{?RFC4942}}.

-Next phases will also include packets without UDP/TCP but with Next-Header being:
+Next phases will also include packets without UDP/TCP transport header but with Next-Header being:

 - 59, "no next header" see section 4.7 of {{!RFC8200}};